schwa/MetalCompilerPlugin/README.md

 ## TODO

-- [ ] File feedback items for the limitations and issues above.
+- [ ] File and link to feedback items for the limitations and issues above.
+- [ ] More configuration options.